python-microscopy/python-microscopy/doc/html/_sources/SplitterMulticolour.txt

 Whilst not as complicated as the calibration procedure, the analysis procedure for multi-colour images is also a little different to that for single colour images.

 1. Load the data in dh5view
-2. Choose ``SplitterFitFR`` (or if in need of a little extra speed ``SplitterFitQR``, which assumes that the temporal background subtraction has done it's thing and doesn't fit the background at all) as the fit module (If the data was acquired in PYMEAcquire this may have been done automagically for you)
+2. Choose ``SplitterFitFNR`` as the fit module (**Note:** this assumes that the default temporal background subtraction has done it's thing and doesn't fit the background at all.
+If you have disabled background subtraction, try using the older ``SplitterFitFR``) [#]_.
 3. Set the Splitter parameters as in 6 above
 4. Set the shift field to the .sf file saved in the calibration step (click on the 'Set' button)
 5. Test the threshold
 6. Click 'Go' to start the analysis.

-IMPORTANT – the shifts are corrected as part of the fitting process (they should be absent from the fitted data)
+.. note:: The shifts are corrected as part of the fitting process (they should be absent from the fitted data)

 Visualising ratiometric data
 ============================

 If you have analysed data using one of the *'SplitterFit...'* modules, VisGUI will show a colour tab with a scattergram of the ratios.
 Before you can render the images as multi-colour, you will need to add species to this scattergram by clicking add and setting the ratio (which can then be tweaked by clicking on the ratio value in the table).
 You can also try and automagically guess what components are present by using the 'Guess' button.
 The points assigned to a certain ratio will be given the same colour as that component.
 After the ratios have been defined, you will have new selections in the colour filter selector in the main window, and rendering options will default to producing multi-channel images.

-[Note – it is also possible to define species and ratios in the metadata,  but that is beyond the scope of what we can go into here]
+.. note:: It is also possible to define species and ratios in the metadata, but that is beyond the scope of what we can go into here.

 .. [#] Extra for experts:  in this case it will probably only make use of 1 or 2 cores as the distributed analysis uses a chunk size of at least 50 frames to allow the data to be cached for efficient background subtraction on the workers when analysing binking datasets.
+.. [#] ``SplitterFitFNR`` is a new routine and is preferred as it performs shift-corrected ROI extraction and thus works for larger shift values.
+The previous versions only worked if the shift was sufficently small that the ROI co-ordinates for the 1st channel could also be used to extract a ROI for the second channel which completely enclosed the 2nd image of a molecule.
+As well as coping with almost arbitrarily large shifts, the new routine allows a smaller ROI to be used for moderate shifts, improving speed and tolerable localisation density.